jeffdapaz/VisualChatGPTStudio/README.md

 ![image](https://github.com/jeffdapaz/VisualChatGPTStudio/assets/63928228/ff47bf5c-8324-46ba-a039-173c172337e0)

-You can also interact with the opened code editor through the "Send Code" button.
+You can also interact with the opened code editor through the `Send Code` button.
 Using this button the OpenAI API becomes aware of all the code in the opened editor, and you can request interactions directly to your code, for example:

 - Ask to add new method on specific line, or between two existing methods;
 - Change a existing method to add a new parameter;